The Shape of Dark Matter Haloes, I. HI Observations of Edge-on Galaxies: Sample Observations

 \section{Sample \& Observations}

 Our sample is the same as that of \citet{OBrien2010A}.
-Criteria for the galaxies were that they lie in the southern sky, close to edge-on ($a/b \geq 10$), avoiding Galactic latitudes $\|b\| \leq 10^\odot$ as to avoid optical and infrared extinction, relatively bulge-less (Hubble type Scd-Sd), nearby to be able to resolve the flare ($d \leq 30$ Mpc) and with a minimal integrated flux of 15 Jy km s$^{-1}$.
-This led to a sample of 5 edge-on galaxies.
-Several other galaxies were added for various reasons. \object{UGC 7321} was added due to the availability of very good archival data, from the work by \citet{Uson2003A}. \object{ESO 274-G001}, despite its low Galactic latitude of $9.3^\circ$, was included for its exceptional proximity. \object{IC 2531}, a box/peanut bulge, barred galaxy, was included as a test of halo shapes under different types of mass scales and stages of secular evolution.
-We list the global properties of the sample in table \ref{tbl:opticalproperties}.
-We also present the sample in the optical in figure \ref{fig:OpticalOverview}.\\
+Criteria for the galaxies were that they lie in the southern sky, are close to edge-on ($a/b \geq 10$), Galactic latitude $\|b\| \geq 10^\circ$ as to avoid optical and infrared extinction by the Galaxy, relatively bulge-less (Hubble type Scd-Sd), nearby enough to be able to resolve the flare ($d \leq 30$ Mpc) and with a minimal integrated flux of 15 Jy\,km/s.
+This led to a sample of five edge-on galaxies.
+Two other galaxies were added for various reasons. {UGC\,7321} was added due to the availability of very high quality archival data, from the work by \citet{Uson2003A}. {ESO\,274-G001}, despite its low Galactic latitude of $9.3^\circ$, was included for its exceptional proximity. {IC\,2531}, a box/peanut bulge, barred galaxy was included as a test of halo shapes under different types of mass scales and stages of secular evolution.
+We list the global properties of the sample in Table \ref{tbl:opticalproperties}.
+We refer the reader to Paper IV for more optical and near-infrared images of these galaxies.

-The observations presented here come from both archived data as well as new observations.
+The results presented here come from both archived data as well as new observations.
 Almost all were observed using the Australian Telescope Compact Array (ATCA) near Narrabri, Australia.
-The only exception is UGC 7321, which was based on archived observations from the Very Large Array (VLA). \citet{OBrien2010A} also included ATCA observations for this galaxy, but we found that this limited 4 hour observation reduced the quality of the data.
-Most of the observations came from previous archived observations by various authors over a span of years, going all the way to 1993.
-A significant number of these observations was already used by \citet{OBrien2010A}.
-A major new set of observations came as part of the work undertaken by the The Local Volume \ion{H}{I} Survey (LVHIS) \citep{Koribalski2008}.
-For \object{ESO 138-G014} and \object{ESO 274-G001} we have taken new observations using the ATCA.
-The various observations and configurations are listed in table \ref{tbl:HIobservations}.
+The only exception is UGC\,7321, which was based on archived observations from the Very Large Array (VLA). \citet{OBrien2010A} also included ATCA observations for this galaxy, but we found that this limited 4 hour observation reduced the overall quality of the cube.
+Most of the observations came from previous archived observations by various authors over a range of years, going back to 1993.
+A significant number of the observations was already used by \citet{OBrien2010A}.
+A major new set of observations came as part of the work undertaken by The Local Volume \hi Survey (LVHIS) group \citep{Koribalski2008}.
+For {ESO\,138-G014} and {ESO\,274-G001}, we have taken new observations using the ATCA.
+The various observations and configurations are listed in Table \ref{tbl:HIobservations}.
+In total, we have collected more than 132 hours of additional observation-time compared to \citet{OBrien2010A}.